jakartaee/platform-tck/cdi-ee-tck/README.md

 ## Sources in GIT

-Master branch contains the CDI TCK 4.0
+Master branch contains the CDI EE TCK 4.1

 ### Source Layout

-* dist-build - assembly project to create the distribution zip - TBD
+* tck-dist - assembly project to create the distribution zip - TBD
 * doc - the TCK user guide source - TBD
 * src - The set of tests that depend on web and full platform containers
 * README.md - this doc